RightsandWrongsgit/ARMTEC/theme/frontoverview.md

 ## Olivero

 Drupal comes with a standard theme automatically.
 The most current version of Drupal is using a presentation theme called [Olivero](../theme/olivero.md).
 It is a relatively new addition that looks clean and modern.
-For a fairly basic website you might give it a try.
 It has a nice menu approach, is responsive for different devices, and it known for its accessiblity.
-It is going through further updates and that might correct some potential limitations; because of some limits to your ability to customize certain parts of it you risk having your website sort of look generic.
+It is going through further updates but is ready out of the box for many uses.
+If you have come from things like [Wix](https://www.wix.com/) or are a frustrated [WordPress](https://wordpress.com/) user, Olivero as the default theme is the most current version of Drupal is well worth your trying.

 ## Bootstrap